In-depth

 Should be called Number of DC Fast Charges.

-Lots of DC charging increases stress on a lithium-ion battery.
+Lots of DC charging can mean a lot of heat for the Leaf battery.

 The same 2014 24 kWh Leaf

 This vehicle is 8 years old.
-Despite having a large number of QCs (all in Japan prior to import), the battery has held up quite well.
+Despite having many QCs (all in Japan before import), the battery has held up quite well.

 Leaf Spy Pro example